A Brief Guide to Graduation Rates, Tuition Costs, Borrowing, and Graduate Career Success at WGU

 While students come to WGU for widely different career reasons, when they graduate, they’re finding the opportunities they sought.

 Advancement: In a 2011 survey of nearly 4,000 graduates (by Lighthouse Research), 65% reported they got a raise, promotion, or new job responsibilities as a result of their WGU degree.
-According to a 2013 Harris Poll Online survey, 85% of WGU graduates reported they were employed in their degree field.
+According to a 2014 Harris Poll survey, 86% of WGU graduates reported they were employed in their degree field.

 Graduate Satisfaction: A recent Harris Poll revealed that 97% of WGU graduates would recommend WGU to others, compared to 78% who attended other schools.
 79% of WGU grads said they would return to their alma mater to pursue another degree, compared to 49% of grads from other schools.